Updated July 7, 2023

-Kibana is an open source visualization and exploration tool used for application monitoring, log analysis, time-series analysis applications.
-It also provides in-built features like statistical graphs (histograms, pie charts, line graphs, etc).
-It is a part of ELK stack, therefore it also provides inbuilt integration with Elasticsearch search engine.
-Splunk is visualization software that is used for analyzing logs and machine-generated data, application monitoring, security and web applications.
-It can represent the data in its inbuilt dashboards, graphs, etc..
+Kibana is an open-source visualization and exploration tool for application monitoring, log analysis, and time-series analysis applications.
+It also provides in-built features like statistical graphs (histograms, pie charts, line graphs, etc.).
+It is a part of the ELK stack; therefore, it also provides inbuilt integration with the Elasticsearch search engine.
+Splunk develops visualization software for analyzing logs, machine-generated data, application monitoring, security, and web applications.
+It can represent the data in its inbuilt dashboards, graphs, etc.

 Below are the top 11 comparisons between Kibana vs Splunk:

 Let us discuss some key differences between Kibana vs Splunk in the following points:

 1. Splunk is a well-established and maintained software that was one of the pioneering data visualization tools.
 Kibana is an upcoming tool that is relatively new to the market.
 Splunk has well-established customer support for issues that might be faced on the run, whereas Kibana also has customer support set up, but it is not quite proficient since it’s new.
 We can predict that as the community grows bigger, support also gets better.

 2. Kibana offers a flexible platform for visualization; it has an interactive dashboard designed to make the experience as simple as possible.
 It also gives real-time updates/summaries of the operating data.

 3. Splunk provides a SaaS interface (Software as a service) that analyzes machine data efficiently.
 Splunk belongs to the Log management/analysis category, whereas Kibana can be classified into the monitoring tools category.

 4. Setting up Kibana is very easy.
 It is very flexible with its setup and user interfaces, whereas Splunk is a bit complex but very powerful with its on-premise/off-premise integration.